RareSkills/learn-solidity/content/33-strings.md

 ```

-Keep in mind this will only work if the entire string is ascii.
-If we pass in unicode characters that take up more than one byte, for example "你好" the code will crash.
+Keep in mind this will only work if the entire string is ASCII.
+If we pass in Unicode characters that take up more than one byte, for example "你好" the code will crash.

-Getting a character from a string is a bit harder than just indexing it like javascript or python because we have to initialise a string array of length 1 and then insert the character we want to get to the new string array.
+Getting a character from a string is a bit harder than just indexing it like JavaScript or Python because we have to initialise a string array of length 1 and then insert the character we want to get to the new string array.
 This is what the code above is doing.

-Solidity support unicode strings:
+Solidity supports unicode strings:

 ```solidity